Daria Strokous: Modeling career

 In September 2007 she debuted in Fashion Weeks in Milan and Paris.
 Her debut was an exclusive for the Prada show in Milan.
 V magazine included her in their Top 10 Models of 2008.
 The magazine New York named her as one of Top 10 Models to watch, as well as Today's Top Model in Milan.

 Strokous has also been featured in Style.com for many top designers and Models.com in featured articles.

 Strokous took part in a project of a new online magazine Nomenus Quarterly.
 This was a project for a new collection of the brand THE ROW.

 She played a small role in the 2011 film Contagion.
 She also appeared as the lead model in the short film for Dior " Secret Garden – Versailles" by Inez van Lamsweerde and Vinoodh Matadin.

 In 2014, Strokous was included in the New Generation of "Industry Icons" list by Models.com.

+In September 2024, Strokous walked the runway at Paris Fashion Week S/S 2025 for Maison Yoshiki Paris, the high fashion brand created by Japanese rock star Yoshiki.

 Education

-Strokous is currently a student at University of Southern California's School of Cinematic Arts.
+Strokous graduated from the University of Southern California's School of Cinematic Arts in 2021.